GuanceCloud/guance-docs/docs/en/billing/index.md

 ## Plan Instructions

-There are three plans of Guance: experience plan, commercial plan and private cloud deployment plan.
+There are three plans of Guance: experience plan, Commercial Plan and private cloud deployment plan.

-- The experience plan and commercial plan provided by the public cloud all adopt the billing method of **pay-per-use**, and there is no difference in core functions.
+- The experience plan and Commercial Plan provided by the public cloud all adopt the billing method of **pay-per-use**, and there is no difference in core functions.

-    [Experience plan of the available data size](trail.md#trail-vs-commercial)is limited, **commercial plan of users support access to a larger amount of data, and more flexible data storage time**.
+    [Experience plan of the available data size](trail.md#trail-vs-commercial)is limited, **Commercial Plan of users support access to a larger amount of data, and more flexible data storage time**.

-- Private cloud deployment plan, community plan (i.e. experience plan) and commercial plan are also provided.
+- Private cloud deployment plan, community plan (i.e. experience plan) and Commercial Plan are also provided.

-    Commercial plan can flexibly choose **pay-per-use, subscription system, license system** and other billing methods.
+    Commercial Plan can flexibly choose **pay-per-use, subscription system, license system** and other billing methods.

 ???+ tip "How the current workspace version is viewed"